HomeAnswers

 view window gras joseph nicéphore niépce

-Point de Vue du Gras (View from the Window at Le Gras), by Joseph Nicéphore Niépce, 1827, via Harry Ransom Center, Texas.
+Point de Vue du Gras (View from the Window at Le Gras), by Joseph Nicéphore Niépce, 1827.
+Source: Harry Ransom Center, Texas.

-The French inventor Nicéphore Niépce is credited with creating the first camera for making photographic images in 1825.
+The French inventor Nicéphore Niépce is credited with creating the first photo camera that could create permanent images in 1825.
 In his early experiments, he toyed with how a negative image could be created on paper coated with silver chloride, but these resulting images were temporary.
 However, following several later chemical explorations, he discovered that a film made from Bitumen of Judea mixed with pewter could produce permanent photographic images (with a blurred quality) when exposed inside a camera obscura.
-Niépce called this process ‘heliography’.
-Meanwhile, Niépce’s younger colleague, Louis Daguerre, a former apprentice in architecture and theatre design, carried on Niépce’s work into the mid and late 19th century.
+Niépce called this process “heliography.”
+Meanwhile, Niépce’s younger colleague, Louis Daguerre, a former apprentice in architecture and theater design, carried on Niépce’s work into the mid and late 19th century.

 prince albert

 Hand-coloured daguerreotype of Prince Albert, c.
-1848, via the Royal Collection Trust, London
+1848.
+Source: Royal Collection Trust, London

-Following Niépce’s death in 1833, Louise Daguerre took his colleague’s pioneering developments further, eventually producing the first ever portable camera in 1839.
+Following Niépce’s death in 1833, Louise Daguerre eventually produced the first ever portable camera in 1839.
 Daguerre produced a type of box camera which he called the Daguerreotype, in which a plate coated with a thin film of silver iodide was exposed to light, often for several minutes or even hours.
 Daguerre treated the image with mercury vapor and hot saltwater to remove the silver iodide, thus revealing a permanent image left behind.
 Daguerreotypes produced images in reverse, or mirror image.

 The Daguerreotype Process